Black Clouds & Silver Linings: Lyrical themes

 The album's lyrics were written by John Petrucci and Mike Portnoy, and all except one concern personal experiences about disturbing or difficult moments of their lives.
-Though most songs were written by Petrucci, "A Nightmare to Remember" was based on a childhood car incident; "The Count of Tuscany" was about an actual encounter he had in Tuscany; and "Wither" was about the process of songwriting for him.
+Most songs were written by Petrucci, "A Nightmare to Remember" was based on a childhood car incident; "The Count of Tuscany" was about an actual encounter he had in Tuscany; and "Wither" was about the process of songwriting for him.
 "The Best of Times" was written by Mike Portnoy about his father, who died from cancer.
 "I just wanted to write something that was a tribute to our life together," said Portnoy, who played the song for his father prior to his death.
 "The Shattered Fortress" is the final part of Portnoy's Twelve-step Suite, reprising and concluding themes and motifs from the suite that began on 2002's Six Degrees of Inner Turbulence album.
 The remaining song, "A Rite of Passage", concerns Freemasonry; a video of the edited single was released on May 8, 2009.